 Sophia Search permits the understanding of texts, as well as the identification and classification of all relevant items (brands, products, people, places, actions, concepts, …).
 All Sophia Search results are available through standard interfaces to enable interrogation by third parties.

-Sophia Semantic Search includes a classification engine that provides strong support to the classification of texts and documents as well as to the navigation of document archives and knowledge bases.
+Sophia Search includes a classification engine that provides strong support to the classification of texts and documents as well as to the navigation of document archives and knowledge bases.

-Sophia Semantic Search uses property resources (lexical, morphological, semantic networks) and market resources, especially ontology and open words, enabling interoperability at the semantic level thanks to a set of data made available by other parties, such as Civil Services (Open Data) or online semantic repositories such as DBPedia.
+Sophia Search uses property resources (lexical, morphological, semantic networks) and market resources, especially ontology and open words, enabling interoperability at the semantic level thanks to a set of data made available by other parties, such as Civil Services (Open Data) or online semantic repositories such as DBPedia.